hlatki/frontend-dev-presentation/slides.md

 * Position elements
 * Styling
+* Designers have a huge advantage

 ## Including Your CSS

-* Inline CSS
-    * In head section, or
+* Internal -- as part of the head section
-    * As style attribute of HTML tag
+* Inline CSS -- As style attribute of HTML tag
-* Include link to CSS file in head section of HTML file
+* External -- include link to CSS file in head section of HTML file

+## Internal CSS

 ## Inline CSS

-## Link to CSS file
+## External CSS